 The School of Law has numerous scholarships available to both entering and advanced law students.
 Some scholarships are designed to promote academic excellence while others have been established to assist those in financial need.
-In awarding scholarships, the School of Law evaluates the student using the same factors considered in evaluating the application.
+In awarding scholarships to new students, the School of Law uses the same factors considered in evaluating the applicant for admission.
 All admitted students are automatically considered for any scholarship funds for which they are eligible.
-The admissions office awards scholarships and recipients are typically notified of their awards with their acceptance letter or soon after.
+The admissions office awards scholarships, and recipients are typically notified of their awards with their acceptance letter or soon thereafter.
 Scholarship decisions are made throughout the application cycle so notification could come at any point prior to the start of classes.